 The Bachelor of Engineering Psychology programme on the Tuttlingen Campus combines psychology and engineering.
 In 7 semesters you will learn how humans perceive, process and act upon information.
 The Engineering Psychology programme focuses on man, product development and the most important methodology.
 It takes into account psychological, cognitive, social and ergonomic aspects of the technical creation process.

 You will be examining human behaviour in dealing with machines: user-friendliness, functionality, enjoyment and safety in use.
 You will also be taught research and evaluation methods to be able to analyse this behaviour when using technical systems.
-Engineering principles and development know-how are also covered on the course, so that you have the background to support the technical product creation.
+Engineering principles and development know-how are also covered on the course, so that you have the theoretical knowledge to support the technical product creation.

 An internship semester is carried out in the 4th semester.

 Engineering Psychology – a study programme run in cooperation with industry

 On the Tuttlingen Campus you will be studying in cooperation with over 100 companies.
 The Engineering Psychology programme is therefore workplace-oriented and offers excellent perspectives.

-- Introduction to the specialist area of Engineering Psychology through trips to companies
+- Introduction to the specialist area of Engineering Psychology through visits to companies

 - Practicals in the Internal link opens in the same window:labs of the Faculty of Industrial Technologies

 - Practicals in the labs of cooperating companies